 Instead Of DELETE Triggers in SQL Server Example

-In this example we will show you, How to create an Instead of delete Triggers in SQL Server.
-For instance, if you want to restrict the users from deleting the records in original table, and you want those logs in another historical table then you can use this trigger.
+SQL Instead of Delete Triggers created in Tables and Views.
+Usually, we use these triggers on Views.
+Let us see how to create an Instead of delete Triggers in SQL Server.
+For instance, if you want to restrict the users from deleting the records in the original table, and you want those logs in another historical table, use this trigger.

-Here, we will create a trigger on Employee table using the CREATE TRIGGER Statement.
-From the below code snippet you can see that, we are using the MERGE Statement to select all the records that you want to delete from the Employee table, and then We are deleting those records from the Audit table.
+Here, we will create a trigger on the Employee table using the CREATE TRIGGER statement.
+From the below code, you can see we are using the MERGE statement to select all the records that you want to delete from the Employee table.
+Then we are deleting those records from the Audit table.

-It means, when the user delete any Employee table record then trigger will delete those records from audit table, and kept the Employee table unchanged.
+It means when the user deletes any Employee table record, the Instead od delete triggers will delete those records from the audit table.
+And it kept the Employee table unchanged.

--- Example for INSTEAD OF DELETE Triggers in SQL Server USE [SQL Tutorial] GO CREATE TRIGGER InsteadOfDELETETriggerExample on [EmployeeTable] INSTEAD OF DELETE AS MERGE [EmployeeTableAudit] AS AuditTab USING (SELECT * FROM DELETED) AS Emp ON AuditTab.ID = emp.ID WHEN MATCHED THEN DELETE; PRINT 'We Successfully Fired Our First INSTEAD OF DELETE Triggers in SQL Server.'
+-- Example for INSTEAD OF DELETE Triggers in SQL Server CREATE TRIGGER InsteadOfDELETETriggerExample on [EmployeeTable] INSTEAD OF DELETE AS MERGE [EmployeeTableAudit] AS AuditTab USING (SELECT * FROM DELETED) AS Emp ON AuditTab.ID = emp.ID WHEN MATCHED THEN DELETE; PRINT 'We Successfully Fired Our First INSTEAD OF DELETE Triggers in SQL Server.'
 GO

-For the demonstration purpose we are deleting all the records in Employee table whose Occupation = Professional, or Education = Bachelors.
+For the demonstration purpose, we are deleting all the records in the Employee table whose Occupation = Professional, or Education = Bachelors.

--- SQL Instead Of DELETE Triggers Example USE [SQL Tutorial] GO DELETE FROM [EmployeeTable] WHERE [Occupation] = N'Professional' OR [Education] = N'Bachelors'
+-- SQL Instead Of DELETE Triggers Example DELETE FROM [EmployeeTable] WHERE [Occupation] = N'Professional' OR [Education] = N'Bachelors'

--- SQL Server Instead Of DELETE Triggers Example USE [SQL Tutorial] GO SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]
+-- SQL Server Instead Of DELETE Triggers Example SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]

-Though we performed delete operation on the Employee table, As you can see from the above screenshot, our Employee table is unchanged.
-Next, check the records in Employee table Audit using the following query.
+Although we performed the delete operation on the Employee table.
+As you can see from the above screenshot, our Emp table is unchanged.
+Next, check the records in the Employee table Audit using the following select query.

--- SQL Instead Of DELETE Triggers Example USE [SQL Tutorial] GO SELECT [Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[ServerName] ,[ServerInstanceName] ,[Insert Time] FROM [EmployeeTableAudit]
+-- SQL Instead Of DELETE Triggers Example SELECT [Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[ServerName] ,[ServerInstanceName] ,[Insert Time] FROM [EmployeeTableAudit]